-Going back in time, we first had the physical networks - roads, rail, elecgricity, and water.
+Going back in time, we first had the physical networks - roads, rail, elecstricity, and water.
 These networks connected cities and towns and were the life and blood of our economies.
 An analogy to these physical networks are the countless wireless networks.
 Wireless networks connect people, phone, tablets, etc. Radio and television networks relay music, video, news, etc. Telecom networks connect satellites and close geographies.
 Information networks now relay more and more content and knowledge.
 Basically everything is becoming connected.
 Information is flowing through networks with greater intensity and changing everything.
 Markets are disappearing, becoming networks of information with the customer at the heart.
 Power has shifted to the customers, who behave as active elements of a network and not passive targets of a market.

-This has created a greater segmentation of customers and a blurring of competition between traditional and non-traditional players.
-There has been a secular shift in technology mobility, analytics and profusion of media.
+a secular shift in technology mobility, analytics and profusion of media.
 The world has become flat.
 Geography is now only an issue of logistics.
 Volatility, uncertainty, complexity have made strategy, production, marketing and distribution tough.
 Traditional business models have been turned on their heads.
 Welcome to the "instant world".

-Everything is moving faster - trends, novelties, news, products, markets, etc. Linearity is dead.
+Everything is moving faster trends, novelties, news, products, markets, etc. Linearity is dead.
 Markets are now complex, internet-driven, adaptive systems.
 The analogy of the market change is akin to a "simple-pendulum" - where the movements are predictable to a "dual-pendulum" - where patterns are erratic.
 Whilst both follow laws of gravity, the "dual" one has the force of "each other" as well.